MokiMo/react-music-searcher/README.md

 ### Description
 This project contains some of the *key libraries* that make React great and scalable.
-Alot of the used technologies, such as redux, redux sagas and axios are *too much* for a project like this.
+A lot of the used technologies, such as redux, redux sagas and axios are *too much* for a project like this.
 But they lay the foundation for scaling this app.
-**This is not ment to be a complete app, just a demonstration of use-cases of various technologies.**
+**This is not meant to be a complete app, just a demonstration of use-cases of various technologies.**